 How to Track Calories at Restaurants Without Being Weird

-But here's the good news: you don't need perfect accuracy.
-With some practical strategies, you can estimate restaurant calories well enough to stay on track while still enjoying dining out.
+Good news: you don't need perfect accuracy.
+With a few practical strategies, you can estimate restaurant calories well enough to stay on track while still enjoying dining out.

 Americans eat an average of 5-6 meals per week outside the home.
-If you're not accounting for these meals at all, you're missing a significant portion of your intake—often the highest-calorie meals of your week.
+If you're not accounting for those at all, you're missing a meaningful chunk of your intake.
+Often the highest-calorie meals of your week.

-Most chain restaurants publish nutrition information on their websites.
-Many apps and databases also include popular restaurant items.
-A few minutes of research before you go lets you:
+Most chain restaurants publish nutrition information on their websites, and many apps and databases include popular restaurant items.
+A few minutes of research before you go lets you spot the lower-calorie options, plan what you'll order, and pre-log your meal so you don't forget later.

-Extreme hunger leads to larger orders and faster eating.
+Extreme hunger leads to bigger orders and faster eating.
 Have a small, protein-rich snack an hour before if you're very hungry.

 Decide roughly how many calories you want to spend on this meal before you arrive.
-Having a budget helps you make choices aligned with your goals.
+Having a budget makes the menu choices much easier.

 Watch for calorie bombs in descriptions: